ProjectPODER/TowerBuilder_EN/docs/C2/Seccion2.md

 To use a custom subdomain, you need to modify its DNS.
 You can do it on the website where the domain has been registered.

 You need to add a CNAME that takes you to username.github.io.
-For more details, check GitHub's documentation: https://help.github.com/en/articles/setting-up-a-custom-subdomain.
+For more details, check [GitHub's documentation](https://help.github.com/en/articles/setting-up-a-custom-subdomain).

 **Important:** Don't use the same URL as in the original repository because you won't be able to see the site.